theolink/addrmapper/README.md

 Download-client side:
 `./addrmapper -g -a server_addr [-p port] [-k key]`

+**PS: You can use crontab to set a schedule task.**

 ## arguments

 1. Server:
     -s: run as a server
 2. Upload-client:
     -u: run as update client.
     -d: set client virtual domain name, like: "example.test.com".
 3. Download-client:
     -g: run as get client.
 4. Other param：
     -p: server port, if you didn't set a port, it will use the default port 12880, be sure it's accessible!
     -a: set server address when run as a client.
     -k: set a key, if you didn't set a key, it will use the default key!